|

 What you

-nothing more than few T-shirts, some pants, and, if you wanna
+do need: nothing more than few T-shirts, some pants, and, if you wanna

 enjoy the travel, don't bother for the hygenic local conditions.